-Once we have provided you with a quote, if you wish to go ahead and book we will also need invoicing details and contact details for whoever will be providing further data.
-We don't charge up-front, but will invoice you for the work on completion, and release the DEC EPC to you upon receipt of payment.
+Once we have provided you with a quote, if you wish to go ahead and book we will also need invoicing details and contact details for whoever will be meeting us on site.
+We don't charge up-front, but will invoice you for the work on completion, and release the EPC and Recommendation Report to you upon receipt of payment.
 Our pricing includes the lodgement of the EPC on the government register, so the price we quote you is the total price you will pay.

 Our prices start from £99.95 + VAT, dependant on size and location of the property.
-Use this online booking tool to quickly get a quote for your DEC.
+Use this online booking tool to quickly get a quote for your SBEM.

 You may also be interested in: